serheang/my-ansible/README.md

         webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
     playbooks/                # adhoc playbooks

+## Playbooks

+- prevent_reboot.yml - this playbook is written based on the suggesstions found in this [link](https://www.2daygeek.com/how-to-avoid-or-prevent-accidental-shutdown-or-reboot-on-linux/) and this [RedHat KB](https://access.redhat.com/solutions/1580343).